KCKY

-KCKY (1150 AM) was a radio station in Pinal County, Arizona.
-The station was licensed to the city of Coolidge and was owned by the Cortaro Broadcasting Corporation.
+KCKY (1150 AM) was a radio station licensed to Coolidge, Arizona, United States, and serving much of Pinal County.
+The station operated from 1964 until 2024 and was last owned by the Cortaro Broadcasting Corporation.

 KCKY aired mostly Spanish language Christian programming, simulcasting with KSAZ in Tucson much of the time through a local marketing agreement with that station's owner.

 History

 Original KCKY license

 The first license for KCKY was issued in 1948 to the Gila Broadcasting Co., with the station going on air August 1.
 The station broadcast with 1,000 watts.
 KCKY was a KOOL radio affiliate, carrying Mutual Broadcasting System programs upon launch; on January 1, 1950, it switched with KOOL to CBS.
 Other programs carried over KCKY included, at various times, University of Arizona Wildcats football.
 On November 1, 1952, tragedy struck when the station's transmitter site burned down; the station was back on the air within two days and a new building was completed by the following April.

 By the late 1950s, Gila owned five AM stations and one FM: KCKY, KCLF 1400 Clifton, KGLU 1480 Safford, KVNC 1010 Winslow, and KZOW 1240/KWJB-FM 100.3 Globe.
 Gila Broadcasting's undoing was accusations that a contract with a company called Radio Associates, owned by Gila Broadcasting managers, constituted a loss of control by the licensee.
 Additionally, the Federal Communications Commission (FCC) also contended that the Gila stations refused to join the CONELRAD civil defense system, charges denied by Gila's engineer who said that the systems were installed at great difficulty due to the remote locations of their facilities, and that inspectors found improperly maintained meters, missing logs, and gates that were not padlocked.
 At KCKY, the FCC claimed an unlicensed transmitter was in use.

 On October 15, 1960, at a hearing in Phoenix, Gila asked the FCC to approve the renewal of the Gila stations' license and their sale to Earl Perrin, Jr., of Chicago.
 The stations went dark on October 29 despite the FCC denying Gila's request to take them silent, with Gila citing the fact that nervous employees fearing for their futures were already leaving their jobs and the company's financial state for the closures.
 In denying the request, the FCC warned that the affected communities had no other radio stations.

 In August 1962, Arizona radio station owner Carleton W. Morris asked for FCC permission to set up new stations using the Gila facilities, having paid $100,000 for their equipment.
 The call letters were canceled on January 17, 1963.